SteveTrewick/USBmuxd/NewReadme.md

 ## Response Data Packet

-In return we get a similar packet indicating 847 total bytes and including our tag.
+In return we get a similar packet indicating 847 total bytes (including the header) and including our tag.

 ```
 4f 03 00 00 01 00 00 00 08 00 00 00 ef be ad de  O...............